After the War (video game): Versions

 There are numerous differences between the versions released, depending on which system the version was developed for.
 For example, some 16-bit versions featured digitized voices while others did not.
 Some ports featured more complex graphical effects, such as the Amstrad CPC version, which included both mode 0 and mode 1 graphics.

-After The War featured two of the classic "FX brands" of Dinamic, commercial names that Dinamic used for some features of its games in marketing.
-These included FX Double Load, consisting on two separate parts to get advantage of computer memory, and FX Giant Sprites, that made use of very large sprites that had the potential to take up ¾ of the total play area height.
+After The War included two of the classic "FX brands" of Dinamic, commercial names that Dinamic used for some features of its games in marketing.
+These included FX Double Load, consisting of two separate parts to take advantage of computer memory, and FX Giant Sprites, that made use of very large sprites which had the potential to take up ¾ of the total play area height.

-The FX Giant Sprites trick was achieved by using sprites that were composed of a set of small parts that allowed for the reuse of said parts in other characters.
+The FX Giant Sprites trick was achieved by using sprites that were composed of a set of small parts which allowed for the reuse of said parts in other characters.
 For example, many enemies share the same trouser and leg animations.
 In some ports, a problem with the vertical sync of the monitor lets the player easily see this trick as sometimes characters can be rendered and divided into two clearly different slices.

 A few computer magazines published notes about a coin-op version of the game that was never released outside Spain, although a coin-op of the game could be played many years before the worldwide home release in the Parque de Atracciones de Madrid, graphically identical to the 16-bit computers counterpart.

 Cover art

 The cover artwork for After the War was created by artist Luis Royo.
 At the time development began, Spanish comic book author Alfonso Azpiri was a collaborator with Dinamic for the creation of the box art for their games.
 Azpiri, whose brother Jorge Azpiri contributed some of the graphics for the Amstrad CPC version of After the War, drew an initial version of the intended cover artwork for the game.
-However, due to its protracted development schedule, by the time the game was completed Azpiri had ended his collaboration with Dinamic to work with software company Topo Soft.
-After the War was then released with new cover art commissioned to Royo.
+However, due to its protracted development schedule, by the time the game was completed, Azpiri had ended his collaboration with Dinamic to work at software company Topo Soft.
+After the War was released with new cover art commissioned to Royo.